washingtonstateuniversity/WSU-CBN/wp-content/plugins/query-monitor/readme.txt

 Query Monitor is a debugging plugin for anyone developing with WordPress.
 It has some advanced features not available in other debugging plugins, including automatic AJAX debugging and the ability to narrow down things by plugin or theme.

-For complete information, please see [Query Monitor's GitHub repo](https://github.com/johnbillion/QueryMonitor).
+For complete information, please see [the Query Monitor home page](https://querymonitor.com/) or [Query Monitor's GitHub repo](https://github.com/johnbillion/QueryMonitor).

 Here's an overview of what's shown: